Dune (perfume)

 Dune is a perfume for women by Parfums Christian Dior, introduced in 1991.
 It was created by perfumers Jean-Louis Sieuzac and Maurice Roger.
-Some controversy about the perfume ensued when another perfumer claimed that she was the owner of the intellectual property of the fragrance, a matter that came to trial at the French Cour de cassation.
-Dune is described as an homage to Christian Dior's birthplace Granville, "where sea meets land".
+Some controversy about the perfume ensued when another perfumer claimed that she was the owner of the intellectual property of the fragrance, a matter which came to trial at the French Cour de cassation.
+Dune is described as a homage to Christian Dior's birthplace Granville, "where sea meets land".

 Dior released a spin-off fragrance for men, "Dune pour Homme", in 1997.
 It was created by perfumer Jean-Pierre Bethouart.